Arms maker BAE fights for growth after merger shot down

-LONDON Its $45 billion (28 billion pounds) merger plan shot down, BAE Systems must now hunt growth elsewhere if the British arms maker is to find the cash needed to sustain big dividends and avert the possibility of a break-up.
+LONDON Its $45 billion merger plan shot down, BAE Systems (BAES.L) must now hunt growth elsewhere if the British arms maker is to find the cash needed to sustain big dividends and avert the possibility of a break-up.

 CEO Ian King is under pressure to spur the search for new business with a lucrative deal in Saudi Arabia now seen as crucial to bolster the balance sheet.